jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 Unentangled states are separable and can therefore be simulated efficiently on a classical computer.
 Without entanglement, quantum computers would be no more powerful than classical computers.

 A classical computer requires only 38 bytes of storage to represent 300 classical bits.
-In contrast, a quantum computer with 300 qubits requires a vector of $2^{300}$ (about $10^{93}$) complex values to represent the state, which is much more than the number of atoms in the observable universe (estimated to be around $10^{80}$ ).
-Simulating a quantum computer with more than a few tens of qubits is infeasible even on a supercomputer.
+In contrast, a quantum computer with 300 qubits requires a vector of $2^{300}$ (about $10^{90}$) complex values to represent the state, which is much more than the number of atoms in the observable universe (estimated to be around $10^{80}$ ).
+Simulating a quantum computer with more than a few tens of qubits is infeasible even on a supercomputer, for arbitrary quantum states.
+(Note: Modern quantum simulation techniques, such as the use of Matrix Product States, can allow simulations with hundreds of qubits in some cases by compressing the quantum state, provided that the entanglement in the system is not too great.)

 Quantum states represent exponentially more information than classical states.
 However, we cannot access that information because measuring it will only give one of the classical states.
 The art of writing quantum algorithms is to utilize the vast state space, but then evolve the state towards one of the basis states, having some required property, which can be read out as the answer.